zachsents/SBOL-Home/README.md

 The simulator.
 ## Run Locally

-This is a monorepo of a several services combined using Docker Compose.
+This is a monorepo of several services combined using Docker Compose.

 Clone the project